 Designing PCBs for Interconnected Multi-Board Systems in Altium Designer

-Design software has caught up to the demands of professional circuit board designers, but how do you choose the PCB design package you need to create your next multi-board system?
+Design software has caught up to the demands of professional circuit board designers, but how do you choose the PCB design package you need to create your next multi-board system design?
 The answer lies in considering all the available functions and features in your PCB design software.
-When you use Altium Designer, you’ll have access to a full suite of design tools that are naturally adapted to multi-board PCB design.
-Your circuit board design tools will integrate with your multi-board design features in a single program.
+When you use Altium Designer, you’ll have access to a full suite of design tools that are naturally adapted to multi-PCB design.
+Your circuit board design tools will integrate with your multi-board system design features in a single program.

 The most powerful, modern, and easy-to-use PCB design tool for professional use.

 For years the standard system design workflow has been to develop the individual PCB design, and then physically fit its prototype build into the full system mockup.
 With today’s complex designs offset by demands for reduced design schedules and budgets, the old workflow has become a logjam due to the time and expense of continual prototyping.
 Successful system design still requires working with all the boards together in order to verify their fit and connectivity.
 However, the question is, how can this be accomplished in a more timely and productive fashion?

 In the old days, you’d have to manually track connections between printed circuits boards in a multi-board system design with MCAD tools or by hand.
 Now, ECAD software can link the layout and schematic for each circuit board and apply design rules to each section.
 With the right design software, your standard routing and rules checking tools will be spread across each PCB in a multi-board system.
 This is how Altium Designer makes multi-PCB design easy and helps you build advanced electronics.